-There can be no doubt that 2018 has been a momentous period for Frankie Gavin.
+There can be no doubt that 2018 was a momentous year for Frankie Gavin.
 Winning Traditional Musician of the Year 2018 at the Gradam Ceoil Awards was the icing on the cake.

-This year, Frankie has also realised a life-long ambition of putting together a group to play the music of the Flanagan Brothers, the exuberant dance and concert band which took New York by storm in the early part of the twentieth century.
+It was a year in which Frankie also realised a life-long ambition of putting together a band to play the music of the Flanagan Brothers, the exuberant dance and concert band which took New York by storm in the early part of the twentieth century.
 His brand new Roaring 20s Irish Orchestra made their first public appearance on Gala Night at Tradfest, Dublin in January 2018 and have since appeared on several occasions including the All-Ireland Fleadh from Drogheda.
-They also launched their CD By Heck at a civic reception in Waterford Town Hall in August.
+They also launched their CD By Heck at a civic reception in Waterford Town Hall.
 The line up is Martin Murray on banjo, Frankie Gavin on fiddle, Emma Corbett on melodeon and Carl Hession on piano.
 Their “backing band” comprises a double bass, a clarinet and a four-piece brass section.

 The Provenance, the intriguing new line-up, who played on the Gradam Awards night, comprises four fiddlers, Eadaoin Ni Mhaicin, Ciara O’Brien, Frankie Gavin and Sorcha Costello, with George Grasso on bouzouki and Brian McGrath on piano (Photo by Anita McGarry)

-Frankie has also joined forces with Paddy Keenan and Dermot Byrne to form KGB.
-They played at Celtic Connections in Jan 2018 and have several gigs in the pipeline.
+Frankie also joined forces with Paddy Keenan and Dermot Byrne to form KGB.
+They played at Celtic Connections in Jan 2018 and played many times during 2018.

 Left to right in the photo: Paddy Keenan, Frankie Gavin and Dermot Byrne.